NYCiSchoolCS/think-python/Worksheets/end_of_year_review.md

 ## Question 1

-The following functions are all intended to check whether a string contains _any_ lowercase letters, a working `any_lowercase()` function would work as follows:
+The following functions are all intended to check whether a string contains _any_ lowercase letters, but at least some of them are wrong!

+**For each function below, decide whether the function works as intended.
+If not, describe what the function actually does.**

+You can assume that the parameter `s` is always a string and that there are no syntax errors.
+You may copy these functinos into Spyder to test them, but you will only get credit if you inculde the explanation of what the function actully does .

+A working `any_lowercase()` function would work as follows:

 Function Call              | Return value |
 -------------------------- | ------------ |